Steven D. Wexner: Publications

 Wexner is the co-editor-in-chief of Surgery.
-He has served on the editorial team for textbooks and has published textbook chapters.
-He is a reviewer for 31 journals and is on 33 editorial boards.

-As of 2025, Wexner has authored 1,112 peer-reviewed publications with an h-index of 101 and 41,216 citations.
-According to Elsevier's 2024 analysis of the Scopus database, he ranks 34th among surgeons in all specialties, 11th among all GI surgeons, and is the most cited living colorectal surgeon in the world.
-Among all scientists in all fields, he ranks #1,500 in the USA and #2,614 in the world with a D index of 121.
-He was named a 2024 Highly Ranked Scholar by ScholarGPS.
-He has edited 44 books and authored 274 textbook chapters and 215 editorials and/or invited commentaries.
+As of 2025, Wexner had authored more than 1,100 peer-reviewed publications and 274 textbook chapters, and had edited 44 books.

 In 2019, the Journal of Coloproctology published an analysis of the top 100 cited papers in benign anorectal disease which listed Wexner as the second most cited author, with 5 papers authored or co-authored by him among the top 100.
 His 1993 paper with Marcio Jorge, "Etiology and Management of Fecal Incontinence," was ranked as the most cited paper on benign anorectal disease.
-This paper established the Wexner Incontinence Score and treatment algorithms used in clinical practice.

 Wexner also published studies which resulted in the eponymous Wexner Incontinence Score and the Wexner Constipation Score, as well as the Pikarsky Wexner Perianal Crohn's Score: